LLC vs LP: Everything You Need to Know

 - Professional corporations are a specific kind of business that conducts professional services like attorneys, accountants, doctors or architects.

 - Limited Partnerships are type of partnership that has both general partners and limited partners.
 A limited partnership is an entity independent of the owners (partners).

 Differences Between Limited Liability Companies and Limited Partnerships

 The difference in structure between a limited partnership (LP) and a limited liability company (LLC) is the presence of an Operating Agreement in a LLC.
 While limited partners cannot be active participants in the operations of the business, the Operating Agreement in LLCs designates who manages the business (it may be owners or professional managers).
 So while a limited partnership is strict in its delegation of duty, a limited liability company is much more flexible.

 Personal liability is different in LPs and LLCs, because there are two different partnerships in a limited partnership.
 General partners are personally liable for the business’ legal obligations and debts.

 For both the members of a LLC and the limited partners in a LP, liability protection keeps their personal assets safe from being at risk for the business’ debts and obligations.
 As with every decision about your business you should consider getting professional legal and accounting advice along the way to protect your business and yourself.

 If you need help with forming a new business, setting up a LLC or a LLP, or any other legal need, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of companies like Google, Menlo Ventures, and Airbnb.